progdisc/resources/README.md

 #### Culture

-* 🆓 [PSR](http://www.php-fig.org/psr/) &mdash; a collection of community-made standards and best practices for PHP
+* 🆓 [PSR](http://www.php-fig.org/psr/) &mdash; A collection of community-made standards and best practices for PHP

 ### Python